redwrasse/querycompletion/README.md

 P(nge|ora) = P(e|orang) P(g|oran) P(n|ora)

-A contiguous sequence of trained n= models is needed; weights for some pre-trained models for n = ... are i ncluded.
+A contiguous sequence of trained n= models is needed; weights for some pre-trained models for n = ... are included.

 ### Run